Molasses Creek Fish Barrier and Habitat Improvement Study

 A portion of the study area contains a 48-inch pipe system on property owned by Seattle Public Utilities.
 King County will work with the City of Seattle to explore restoring the creek and freeing the flow from the pipe, along all or a portion of this piped section.
 This study will inform project planning and discussions with stakeholders that may include the City of Renton, the Muckleshoot Indian Tribe, Washington Department of Fish and Wildlife, the City of Seattle, and the local community.

 Molasses Creek drains portions of the Fairwood community before flowing into the Cedar River near River Mile 4.1.
 A stretch of the creek is confined in a pipe, preventing fish passage and reducing habitat.

-- Explore removing and restoring the creek from part or all of the pipe system.
+- Explore restoring the creek for part or all of the piped area.

 The study project will help identify barriers and benefits to the community and environment.

 |Study begins||Winter 2021|